Having a guinea pig isn’t something that will take tons of cash from your pocket. But still, having a high-quality cage is mandatory.

-What Guinea pig cage is the best?
-The best Guinea pig cage is the one with the most space.
-Of course, the size of the cage always depends on the size of a particular Guinea pig, as well as the number of those tiny creatures.
-If you’re going to have two or three Guinea pigs, a bigger cage is just a must.
-As we mentioned before, Guinea pigs need a lot of space to function properly.
+What guinea pig cage is the best?
+The best guinea pig cage is the one with the most space.
+The size of the cage always depends on the size of a particular guinea pig, as well as the number of them in a cage.
+If you’re going to have two or three, a bigger cage is just a must.

 What Makes a Guinea Pig Cage Great?

-The size of the cage is VERY important, that’s why it’s in the first spot on this mini-list.
-So, what size is ideal for your Guinea pig?
-Well, these animals love to have a lot of space so they can function as they should.
-And if we take into an account that there needs to be a litter box in the care, as well as a dedicated space for feeding, there is quite a lot of space required.
-I would say that anywhere from 45 to 50 inches in length and 20 to 25 inches in width is enough for a Guinea pig.
+The size of the cage is very important, that’s why it’s in the first spot on this mini-list.
+These animals love to have a lot of space so they can function as they should.
+And if we take into account that there needs to be a litter box in the care, as well as a dedicated space for feeding, there is quite a lot of space required.
+Ranging from 45 to 50 inches in length and 20 to 25 inches in width is enough for a Guinea pig.

-Speaking of having two Guinea pigs together, scalability is of utmost importance.
-To expand a Guinea pig cage, you can simply craft some wire gates or a wooden hutch extension.
-The sheer possibility for expansion depends on the type of the cage, which we’ll talk about in a minute.
+Speaking of having two guinea pigs together, scalability is of utmost importance.
+To expand their cage, you can simply craft some wire gates or a wooden hutch extension.
+The sheer possibility for expansion depends on the type of cage, which we’ll talk about in a minute.

 Ease of Cleaning

+If certain parts of the cage are removable, it is easy to clean.
 That’s why it’s important to have side doors that can be opened and it’s even better to have a removable top.
-You can then remove it, wipe the cage with a wet tissue and put it back.
+You can then remove it, wipe the cage with a wet tissue, and put it back.
 For that time, your piggies can go out and enjoy while you do the dirty job.

 I’m not going to elaborate too much on this one.
 Having a low-quality cage that’s prone to break isn’t going to cut it.
 A solid combination of metal and polycarbonate is excellent in this case.
 The base should be made of polycarbonate, and the cage wires are, of course, always made of metal.

-Here you are – it’s a C&C Guinea pig cage that’s the best.
-C&C stands for “Cubes & Coroplast,” and this kind of cage represents a gold standard for keeping your Guinea pigs safe and sound.
+It’s a C&C Guinea pig cage that’s the best.
+C&C stands for “Cubes & Coroplast,” and this kind of cage represents a gold standard for keeping your guinea pigs safe and sound.
 The cage is made of storage cube grids and a very popular type of corrugated plastic that’s called Coroplast.

-Generally speaking, you can get most of your Guinea pig cage with a combination of these two materials.
-Since these cages are usually the biggest, your Guinea pigs will have a lot of space to move around, and it’s always recommended that you put some isolation on the floor of the cage.
+Generally speaking, you can get most of your guinea pig cage with a combination of these two materials.
+Since these cages are usually the biggest, they will have a lot of space to move around.
+It’s always recommended that you put some isolation on the floor of the cage.
 It can be either some felt or conventional bedding – both are very good.

 But, if you’ve ever seen a C&C Guinea pig cage, you know that they have no lid.
 This can either be an advantage or disadvantage.
 It’s an advantage if you don’t have any other predatory animals in the house.